-Patch box - An inlaid lidded box that is found on some of the muzzleloading rifles, originally intended for carrying greased patches.
+Patch Box - An inlaid lidded box that is found on some Muzzle Loading rifles or shotguns, originally intended for carrying greased patches.

-Percussion cap - A small metallic cup containing a minute charge of fulminate of mercury.
-When placed on a nipple, the striking of the hammer causes the fulminating charge to explode, which in turn ignites the powder in the chamber.
+Percussion Cap - A small metallic cup containing a minute charge of impact sensitive explosive.
+When placed on a nipple, the striking of the hammer causes the charge to explode, which in turn ignites the powder in the chamber.

-Powder flask - Carrying container for powder, commonly made of metal with characteristics of copper and brass.
+Powder Flask - Carrying container for powder, commonly made of non-sparking metals, such as copper and brass.
 Occasionally made from stag horn or like materials.

-Powder measure - A graduated measuring device that can be adjusted to measure out different grain loads.
+Powder Measure - A graduated volumetric measuring device that can be adjusted to measure out different grain loads.

-Pricker or vent prick - A piece of fine wire used to clear the nipple or flashhole of fouling or obstructions.
+Pricker / Vent Prick - A piece of fine wire used to clear the nipple or flashhole of fouling or obstructions.

 Ramrod - Usually made of wood, although brass and fiberglass are not uncommon.
-Used to seat the ball over the powder charge in muzzleloading rifles.
-Ramrods are commonly carried under the barrel, held by ramrod thimbles.
+Used to seat the ball over the powder charge in Muzzle Loading rifles.
+Ramrods are commonly carried under the barrel, held by ramrod pipes.

 Tang - Most often an extension from the breech plug that is the retainer that holds the breech portion of the barrel securely in place.